-If you’re not going to use your car for a few weeks or even months, you’ll want to make sure it stays in good condition and that it’s safe to drive when you need it again.
+If you’re not going to use your car for a few weeks or even months, especially during the winter, then you’ll want to make sure it stays in good condition and that it’s safe to drive when you need it again.

-Ensuring the battery doesn’t run flat and checking your tyres regularly can really help you avoid a stressful start to your first time back behind the wheel.
+Things like ensuring the battery doesn’t run flat and checking your tyres regularly can help make your first time back behind the wheel easier.

-Here are some simple steps you can take to keep your car ready for the roads.
+Here are some simple steps you can take to keep your car in good working order throughout the winter months and beyond.

 Check electronics are off